theobald-software/theobald-software.github.io/content/_en/xtract-universal/logging/logging-access-via-http.md

 | 4     | FinishedErrors   | Extraction is finished with at least one error. |

-For information on how to read extractions logs, see [Reading Extraction Logs](../logging/#reading-logs---extraction-log).
+For information on how to read extractions logs, see [Extraction Logs](../logging#reading-logs---extraction-log).

 #### Example